Kotlin/KEEP/proposals/extensions/android-parcelable.md

 - support for `IBinder`
 - support for collections and arrays
 - support for file descriptors wrt `describeContents()`

+>Discussion:
+There is an option to generate two constructors:
+>- one ordinary primary constructor,
+>- another one that takes `Parcel` and creates an object from it.
+>
+>This has a benefit of being more convenient when it comes to hierarchies (see below).
+The issue here is that the second constructor will have to bypass any initializers in the class body or do sophisticated combination of that logic and the deserialization.
+Overall it seems easier to have only one traditional constructor and call it from the `createFromParcel` method.

 ### Custom Parcelables